-The Affective factor was measured with the help of two questions dealing with level and meaning of fanhood, each answer received a value according to the level of importance.
+The Affective factor was measured with the help of two questions dealing with level and meaning of fanhood; each answer received a value according to the level of importance.
 In addition, the participants rated five statements dealing with fan feelings and emotions.
-As with the behaviour, also these statements were divided into two groups, in the group with higher values were “I feel part of something big and important” and “I feel that the group gives me a self-identity”.
-While in the other there were: “I feel that I have the support and sympathy of the fans group”, “Things associated with the team make me excited”, and “I feel satisfaction and enjoyment”.
+As in the case of behaviour, also these statements were divided into two groups; in the group with higher values were ‘I feel part of something big and important’ and ‘I feel that the group gives me a self-identity’, while in the other there were ‘I feel that I have the support and sympathy of the fans group’, ‘Things associated with the team make me excited’, and ‘I feel satisfaction and enjoyment’.

-The third factor, the cognitive, was measured by questions asking how long the participants have been a fan, and if have been changes in the level of fanhood.
-In addition, here each answer received an according value depending of the importance.
+The third factor, the cognitive one, was measured by questions asking how long the participants have been fans, and whether there have been changes in their level of fanhood.
+In addition, here each answer received a value according to the importance.
 In addition, two groups of three statements each helped complete the measurement of the cognitive factor.
-In the first group with higher values were “I can lead and influence a group of people”, “my identity is influenced by the sympathy to the team”, and “the team helps me to disconnect from everyday reality”.
-In the second group with lower values the statements “I actually part of a larger and consolidated social group”, “it is important for me to learn and gain knowledge on the team”, and “I feel more confident were put”.
+The first group with higher values included ‘I can lead and influence a group of people’, ‘My identity is influenced by the sympathy to the team’, and ‘The team helps me to disconnect from everyday reality’.
+In the second group with lower values the following statements were included: ‘I actually am part of a larger and consolidated social group’, ‘It is important for me to learn and gain knowledge about the team’, and ‘I feel more confident’.
 As with the behaviour and affective factors, also here the values of the answers were summarized to get the affective value.

 Table 3.7.4.
-Model summary of regression model for loyalty.
+Model summary of the regression model for loyalty.